ph0lcidae/auth0-exercise/README.md

 to run all test suites.

 For more detail, run:
-`npm run test -- --verbose`
+`npm run test -- -i --verbose --testTimeout 10000`

 Run a specific test file with the following:
-`npm run test -- -t getById`
-or replace getById with the test file you wish to run.
+`npm run test -- -t getById --testTimeout 10000` or replace getById with the test file you wish to run.

 If you'd like to run a single test case:
-`npm run test -- -t "get a nonexistent id"` or replace with the test descriptor you'd like to run.
+`npm run test -- -t "get a nonexistent id" --testTimeout 10000` or replace with the test descriptor you'd like to run.
 Note that this will run all the tests with such a description regardless of the file.

 # TODOs and Improvements